Soccer-Canada find their feet in 2-1 win over gutsy Ireland

 The second half grew into an arm-wrestle, but McCabe battled hard and created two opportunities late in the game which missed the target.

-The 40-year-old Christine Sinclair, brought on after the break, found few chances near goal and will have to wait until Canada's clash with co-hosts Australia in Melbourne on Monday to potentially become the first player to score at six World Cups.
+"I'm obviously very, very disappointed that we couldn't get back into the game... but I'm so proud of what we showed," Ireland coach Vera Pauw told reporters.

-Ireland, who cannot progress to the knockout stage having also lost their opener against Australia, play their final match against Nigeria in Brisbane.
+Brought on after the break, 40-year-old Christine Sinclair found few chances near goal and, fitness permitting, will have to wait until Canada's clash with Australia in Melbourne to potentially become the first player to score at six World Cups.

 (Reporting by Joel Dubber in Perth; Editing by Christian Radnedge)